SeldonIO/seldon-core/README.md

 For more custom deep learning and machine learning use-cases which have custom dependencies (such as 3rd party libraries, operating system binaries or even external systems), we can use any of the Seldon Core language wrappers.

-You only have to write a class wrapper that exposes the logic of your model; for example in Python we have create a file `Model.py`:
+You only have to write a class wrapper that exposes the logic of your model; for example in Python we can create a file `Model.py`:

 ```python
 import pickle